digitopvn/diginext/readme.md

 - One-click deploy to any Kubernetes clusters of any cloud providers
     - ✅ GCP
     - ✅ DigitalOcean
-    - ✅ Metal K8S cluster
+    - ✅ Bare Metal K8S cluster
     - 🔜 AWS
     - 🔜 Azure
 - Simple deploy of any public or private Docker image